influitive/patternity/README.md

   this will merge release/<version-number> into master as well as back merge the release into development (the version numbers will then match)

+#### Publishing

+Once you have master at your desired release state, you can run `npm publish` to publish to the npm registry